Citroën Saxo: Engines and performance

 These models included 247 mm vented front brake discs, with the VTR and VTS also having rear brake discs (solid 247 mm discs).
 Also, a different style of control arms and struts was used for the suspension.
 The VTS had a 22 mm master brake cylinder, and the VTR and Westcoast/Furio had a 19 mm.

 The VTS had a 19 mm front anti roll bar and 22 mm rear anti roll bar, while the VTR and Westcoast/Furio had a 19 mm front and 21 mm or sometimes 19 mm rear antiroll bar.
 In addition, all the sports models featured a unique bodykit to the other models, commonly known as the "VT" bodykit.

-In 1997 the Saxo's three speed automatic gearbox was combined with the 1.6i 8V 90 hp-metric engine which was available on the Saxo SX and VSX.
+In 1997, the Saxo's three speed automatic gearbox was combined with the 1.6i 8V 90 hp-metric engine which was available on the Saxo SX and VSX.
 Then, in the end of 1997, the 1.6i automatic was replaced with a 1.4i 75 hp-metric engine.
 The 1.6i was more powerful with a top speed of 176 km/h (109MPH) compared with the 1.4's top speed of 103 mi/h.

 Citroën carried on using the 1.4i engine on the facelift Saxo Automatic in 1999.
 Due to the C3 having a 1.4i automatic gearbox, the Saxo Automatic came to an end in March 2002, whilst the manual models were still sold right up to the end of 2003.
+An electric version of the Saxo with the engine swapped for an electric motor was also sold as the Saxo électrique.